-Mr. Carr frequently defends "citizen suits" brought under various federal environmental statutes and litigates challenges to environmental permits, approvals, and review documents in federal and state courts.
-His clients include public agencies, land developers, private individuals, nonprofits, and business concerns in the water, energy, timber, mining, agricultural, fishing, construction, manufacturing, and wine industries.
+He frequently defends against “citizen suits” brought under federal environmental statutes, and litigates challenges to environmental permits, approvals, and review documents in federal and state courts.

 Mr. Carr serves on the City of San Francisco’s Clean Technology Advisory Council, the Wine Institute’s Public Policy Committee, the California Forestry Association’s Legal Affairs Committee, and the California Construction and Industrial Materials Association’s Environment Committee.
 He also serves on the National Advisory Council of the Institute of Governmental Studies at UC Berkeley.

 Mr. Carr is recommended by Chambers USA (2015-2016), Legal 500 US (2012 – 2016), and Best Lawyers (2009 – 2015).
 In 2013 and 2016, he was recognized by Best Lawyers as “San Francisco Natural Resources Lawyer of the Year,” an honor given to a single lawyer in the metropolitan area.